james7132/DanmakU/README.md

 See the [wiki](https://github.com/james7132/DanmakuUnity2D/wiki) on a number of tutorials on how to get started.
 See the [script documentation](http://james7132.github.io/DanmakuUnity2D/Docs/html/annotated.html) to see a scripting reference.

-# Requirements
+# Dependencies
 This development kit relies heavily on [UnityUtilLib](https://github.com/james7132/UnityUtilLib), a utility library.

-ALl releases of DanmakuUnity2D, including the source code releases, come packaged with the version of UnityUtilLib that is used.
+All releases of DanmakuUnity2D, including the source code releases, come packaged with the version of UnityUtilLib that is used.

 #Installation

+To get DanmakuUnity2D running in your Unity project, follow these instructions:

 1. Go to the releases page for this repository ([link](https://github.com/james7132/DanmakuUnity2D/releases)) and find the appropriate release version (usually this is the latest release that is for your version of Unity).
 2. Download the attached .unitypackage binary.
 3. In Unity, open the project you wish to use the development kit with.